tomdstanton/bart/README.md

 * (?) indicates alleles have less than 100% coverage
 * (!) indicates alleles have less than 100% coverage and identity

-It looks like we have a novel allele for _arcC_!
+It looks like we have a novel allele for _arcC_ !!

 By default, bart will assume that the allele for non-exact hits is the most similar to the novel allele